 It’s important that whenever you go into the outdoors, you bring a wilderness first aid kit with you.
-You can buy ready made kits, but they tend to be expensive and you won’t be as familiar its contents as you will be if you build your own.
+You can buy ready made kits, but they tend to be expensive and you won’t be as familiar with its contents as you will be if you built your own.
 Plus, I have never found a first aid kit I was completely happy with – I always have to add other items.
 That’s why I’d recommend just making your own from the start.

 There are a lot of resources you can use when building your own.
 Both WildMed (the organization that runs wilderness first aid courses) and REI have great lists for what to keep in your wilderness first aid kit.
 This list is just to provide a little more background into why you should carry certain items, when you’d need something, and tips for packing everything so it’s easy to carry.